-You probably don’t know it yet, but you need to travel to Georgia!
-However, this country is still being discovered by mass tourism and even backpackers, but it is one hell of a tourist destination with amazing food, a long history, and unique culture!
-Some of the best things to do in Georgia include its beautiful, historic capital, hiking in the Caucasus, visiting incredible churches and cathedrals, unbelievable caves and much, much more… If you prefer traveling to off the beaten track destinations, you need to start planning your trip to Georgia right now!
-Georgia will become a major tourist destination.
+You probably don’t know it yet, but you need to travel to Georgia, the country!
+Why?
+Some of the best things to do in Georgia include its beautiful, historic capital, hiking in the Caucasus, visiting incredible churches and cathedrals, unbelievable caves, and much, much more…

 Wander around the old town

-Walking around the Tbilisi is a feast on the eyes, particularly the old town and close neighborhoods.
+Walking around the Tbilisi city center is a feast for the eyes, particularly the old town and close neighborhoods.
 Old Tbilisi is a place of eclectic sights, full of old-style balconies, ancient churches, winding streets, and charming shops.
 Freely wandering around and enjoying the day is one of the great pleasures of Georgia!

 Climb up to the Narikala Fortress

-The National botanic garden of Georgia, lying in the Tsavkisis-Tskali Gorge near Narikala Fortress, has a nice collection of plants, but it’s mostly a lovely park with a beautiful waterfall.
+lying in the Tsavkisis-Tskali Gorge near Narikala Fortress, the National botanic garden of Georgia, have a nice collection of plants, but it’s mostly a lovely park with a beautiful waterfall.

 Mtatsminda park (Georgians also called it “Bombora Park”) is a landscaped park located at the top of Mount Mtatsminda overlooking the Georgian capital Tbilisi.
-The park has carousels, water slides, a roller-coaster, and a big Ferris Wheel at the edge of the mountain.
-You can see whole Tbilisi from above there.
-The easiest way to get there is catching the funicular in Chonkadze Street.
+The park has carousels, water slides, a roller-coaster, and a big Ferris Wheel at the mountain’s edge.

-Outside Mtskheta, you can find Jvari Monastery located on a mountaintop with a great view of the entire city of Mtskheta and both rivers bathing the town.
-The view itself would be enough of a reason for going to Jvari, but the 5th-century monastery itself is a great example of middle ages architecture and is also included in Mtskheta’s UNESCO heritage listing.
+Outside Mtskheta, you can find Jvari Monastery, located on a mountaintop with a great view of the entire city of Mtskheta and both rivers bathing the town.
+The view itself would be enough of a reason for going to Jvari, but the 5th-century monastery itself is a great example of middle ages architecture.
+It is also included in Mtskheta’s UNESCO heritage listing.

 All in all, with an alluring setting where the Aragvi and the Mtkvari Rivers meet, Mtskheta makes an easy and enjoyable day trip from Tbilisi or an obligatory stop before heading to the Georgian Military Road.

-Although, a road trip in the Georgian Military Road you can find the sulfur waters near Jvari pass, Russia–Georgia Friendship Monument in Jvari Pass, Gudauri ski resort, Ananuri Fortress Complex and Bazaleti Lake.
-It should take you the whole day doing it and stopping at the attractions on the road.
-In our opinion, it’s a perfect road trip with great views and enough stops to make it interesting during the whole day!
+It should take you the whole day to do it and stop at the attractions on the road.
+In our opinion, it’s a perfect road trip with great views, and enough stops to make it interesting for the whole day!

-If you want to indulge yourself in bread, cheese, and wine, Georgia is the place to go.
+Georgia is the place to go if you want to indulge in bread, cheese, and wine.
 In Georgian cuisine, bread and cheese have the spotlight.
-Georgians mastered the art of making bread, simple or filled with cheese, beans or meat.
-Their bread is baked in an oven called Tone, the oven looks like a well in the floor and the bread is placed on its walls.
+Georgians mastered the art of making bread, simple or filled with cheese, beans, or meat.
+Their bread is baked in an oven called Tone, the oven looks like a well on the floor, and the bread is placed on its walls.

-Besides bread, Georgia has a variety of delicious salads, vegetable, and meat plates.
-Like Lobio (a mixture of beans, coriander, walnuts garlic and onion), Chashushuli (veal stew) and different kind of skewers.
+Besides bread, Georgia has a variety of delicious salads, vegetables, and meat plates.
+Like Lobio (a mixture of beans, coriander, walnuts, garlic, and onion), Chashushuli (veal stew), and different kinds of skewers.

 And for dessert, churchkhela is a sweet made of grape must, nut and flower.